React vs Angular – Which One Is Better For Your Front-end?

 Framework in the software development world, then, is providing you with a specific standard for your website or application.
 In other words, it sets up the architecture of your project that you cannot simply change.
 Just like you cut the photo to fit the frame, you need to make sure you are coding in a way that your framework dictates.

-So what all of it means to you?
-That ReactJS gives you more freedom.
-You can add a function from a ReactJS library to your already existing app or website.
-On the other hand, if you want to use Angular, your product should basically be created with this framework in mind from the beginning.
+So what does all of it mean to you?
+That React.JS gives you some more freedom.
+You can add a function from a React.JS library to your already existing app or website.
+If you want to use Angular, on the other hand, your product should basically be created with this framework in mind from the beginning.

 What can a component do?
 For example, it can provide you with an ABC survey system for your blog or a buying system for your new shopping platform.

-One of them is the fact that ReactJS – unlike Angular - uses virtual DOM, instead of the regular one.
+One of the key things to consider before starting web development is, of course, the performance of the technology we plan to use in our project.
+In regards to this, it’s important to note that React.JS - unlike Angular - uses virtual DOM, instead of the regular one.
 What is the DOM (Document Object Model) itself?
 An abstract API (application programming interface) presenting parts of the HTML document in the form of a tree.
 Each of these parts of a document (e.g. a website’s header) has its dedicated node and object.
 It’s incredibly important because it allows programs to quickly access all the information they need from a document in order to run the app.

 Virtual DOM makes the whole process even faster.
 Unlike the regular DOM, it only updates the parts of the document’s tree where the changes have happened recently.
-The regular DOM, on the other hand, every time updates the whole tree.
-This difference makes ReactJS in some cases faster than Angular.
+The regular DOM, on the other hand, updates the whole tree every time.
+This difference makes React.JS in some cases faster than Angular.